 Thanks to a noted Szczecinian sailor – Mr. Bruno Salcewicz and a Polish developer company – Włodarzewska S.A. the boat was repaired and refitted in 2005-2008.
 Later it briefly sailed with student crews from the Pomeranian Maritime Education Programme but was never again used by college students for whom the boat was donated by its first captain – Krzysztof Baranowski.

-In 2014, after over a quarter of a century, Polonez will again welcome on board student crews who will participate in training cruises in the Baltic and the North Sea.
-In July and August Polonez will take part in The Tall Ships Races 2014 and later it will head to Świnoujście for Baltic Single & Double Handed POLONEZ CUP Race – regatta named in 1973 in honour of Kpt.
+In 2014, after over a quarter of a century, Polonez again welcomed on board student crews who participated in training cruises in the Baltic and the North Sea.
+In July and August Polonez took part in The Tall Ships Races 2014 and later headed to Świnoujście for Baltic Single & Double Handed POLONEZ CUP Race – regatta named in 1973 in honour of Kpt.
 Baranowski’s and Polonez’s round the world trip.